Having healthy blood pressure is a very important topic not only for avoiding heart problems but simply for longer life.

 Begin by moving your thumb in a small circular rubbing motion over LI 4 for a few seconds.
-Then you can apply gentle to moderate thumb pressure depending on how sensitive the area feels.
+Then you can apply gently to moderate thumb pressure depending on how sensitive the area feels.
 If there is any pain, it should be a “good hurt,” not severe or uncomfortable.

 You can hold the point as long as you are comfortable, up to several minutes.
-I typically suggest about 20-30 seconds, then take a few second break and then repeat as often as you’d like.
+I typically suggest about 20-30 seconds, then take a few-second break and then repeat as often as you’d like.

 This point is also known as the Inner Gate, and it is located on the inner forearm, approximately three finger-widths away from the wrist crease as you see here.